ahsan-fayyaz/Data-Science-World-Happiness/blog_post.md

 What did you build?
 Why?

 Most of the datas we are dealing with in `full_dataset.csv` are continuous values.
-Therefore, regression analysis is the best fit to used to predict continous dependent varaible.
+Therefore, regression analysis is the best fit to use for predicting continuous dependent variables.
 To determine the regression model that fits our data the most, here is the list of all the different types of Machine Learning Regression models that we build:

 * Linear Regression
 * ElasticNet Regression